 Coors Field has been the home to Major League Baseball’s Colorado Rockies since 1995 and is located in Denver’s Lower Downtown district.
-Below you will find a detailed breakdown of the Coors Field Seating Chart, including 3D views, seat and row numbers, and the best seats for Rockies games.
-If you are looking for cheap Rockies […]Read More →
+Below you will find a detailed breakdown of the Coors Field Seating Chart, including 3D views, seat and row numbers, the best seats for Rockies games, and where you can find the same ...Read More →

 The interactive Coors Field seating chart includes the row numbers for each section (just hover over the section).Note, the 100s sections typically begin with row 1 and end with row 39.
 On average, the 200s sections begin at row 1 and end at row 13.
 In the 300s sections the first row is usually 1 and the last row is 25.